ammarahnizam/valuticoAsn/valueticoAssignment/README.md

-> Cypress 10+ with Cucumber BDD Task.
+> Cypress 12 with Page Object Model

  ##  Pre-requisites(if not) ##